raptor494/JavaPlusPlus/README.md

 *Feature id:* `expressions.elvisoperator`
 *Enabled by default.*
 This feature adds the 'Elvis' operator from Groovy: `?:`.
 It has the same precedence as the conditional operator.
-It returns `null` if its left argument is `null`, otherwise it returns its right argument.
+It returns its right argument if its left argument is `null`, otherwise it returns its left argument.
+This operator delegates to either `Objects.requireNonNullElse()` or `Objects.requireNonNullElseGet()` depending on the complexity of the right argument.

 ### Equality Expression
 *Feature id:* `expressions.equalityoperator`